 - 1 tablespoon fish sauce

-- 2 tablespoon Korean chili paste – gochujang
+- 2 tablespoons Korean chili paste – gochujang

 - ¼ teaspoon Cutting Edge Cultures – or ¼ cup of kefir whey

 - Cut cucumbers and daikons in half lengthwise, then cut into 1/4 inch slices and place in a large bowl.